Shopify/checkout-sheet-kit-react-native/README.md

    `checkoutUrl`
 2. Provide the Multipass URL to `present(checkoutUrl)`

+> [!IMPORTANT]
-_Note: the above JSON omits useful customer attributes that should be provided where possible and encryption and signing should be done server-side to ensure Multipass keys are kept secret._
+> The above JSON omits useful customer attributes that should be provided
+> where possible and encryption and signing should be done server-side to ensure
+> Multipass keys are kept secret._

 #### Shop Pay